variejs/docs/notifications.md

 Varie comes with built in notification system that you can customize.

-> Feel free to rip this out entirely as its just a service provider `NotificationsServiceProvider`.
+[{.info} Feel free to rip this out entirely as its just a service provider `NotificationsServiceProvider`.]

 ## Creating a Notification